Royal Caribbean vs. Norwegian Cruise Line (NCL): 10 Major Differences Between The Lines

 Tired of being nickeled and dimed?
 One big difference you’ll find with Norwegian and Royal Caribbean is NCL’s “Free at Sea” offer.

-Put simply, Free at Sea is Norwegian’s regular sale where passengers get to pick among perks to have for free on their trip.
-The options include everything from free drinks on the ship to free specialty dining to free wi-fi and even free airfare.
-(The number of free perks usually depends on the type of room you book.)
-To be sure there are some terms and conditions, but overall the sale can give you up to five or six different items for free.
+Put simply, Free at Sea is Norwegian’s regular sale where passengers get a number of perks to have included on their trip.
+The options include everything from a drink package on the ship to free specialty dining to free wi-fi and even free airfare.
+To be sure there are some terms and conditions, but overall the sale can give you up to five or six different items included with your cruise.

 Status On the Ship